Frequently Asked Questions

 Can I tackle the topics in any order I choose?

-You'll see that we write clearly and simply.
+- You'll see that we write clearly and simply.
 And that's how we've written the course materials.
-It's true that some organizations write long and boring pages that make your eyes glaze over.
+It's true that some organisations write long and boring pages that make your eyes glaze over.
 We promise you that our course is nothing like that.

 Do I get the whole course or individual modules at a time?